A convolutional-neural-network estimator of CMB constraints on dark matter energy injection: Network architecture and data training

 For the training procedure, the total 39421 points from four independent channels $\chi\bar{\chi} \to e^-e^+$, $b\bar{b}$, $W^-W^+$ and $\mu^-\mu^+$ -- each data point corresponds to a set of $(m_\chi, \sv)$ and the corresponding $\delta \chi^2$ -- are randomly shuffled and split into a training set~($80\%$ of 39421 points) and a validation set~($20\%$).
+The 39421 points come from grid scans on the plane of $(m_\chi, \sv)$ in the four channels.
+Since the focus of this work is for the neural network to quickly predict whether or not the induced energy injection from a given DM model is excluded by the CMB constraints, the regions of interest for the grid scans are confined to be $ 10^{-3}~\sv_{95} \leq \sv \leq 20~\sv_{95}$, given a DM mass and annihilation channel.
+The symbol $\sv_{95}$ represents the existing bound at $95\%$ confidence level on the annihilation cross-section.
+In this way, the network is able to reproduce the bound $\sv_{95}$ efficiently and precisely.
 As we shall see below, the evaluation of the trained network performance is carried out with unseen data from a mixed channel where DM particles annihilate into all of the four final states.
 We choose the mean squared error for the loss function, which quantifies the difference between the network prediction and value of the target variable.
 In addition, the root mean squared error as the metrics is used to monitor the network performance during the training.
 The Adam algorithm\footnote{Adam optimization~\cite{2014arXiv1412.6980K} is a method of stochastic gradient descent according to the adaptive estimation of first-order and second-order moments.} is adopted to minimize the loss function with a learning rate of $10^{-4}$.

 To prevent overfitting to the training data, we resort to \texttt{callbacks}, which can cease the training process when the loss on the validation data stops improving and save the layer weights with the best performance on the validation set.
 Overfitting refers to the phenomenon that a trained network performs very well on the data set that it was trained on but fails to generalize to different data.
 One of the main reasons is that the network is overtrained and picks up information from noise or statistical fluctuations from the data rather than learning the underlying pattern.
 The evolution of the loss functions is shown in Fig.~\ref{Fig:loss}.
 The loss of the training data drops significantly until 20 epochs or so and levels off around 40 epochs with a much smaller decreasing rate.
 On the other hand, the validation loss begins with a lower value and flattens at a much earlier time.
 After roughly 75 epochs, the curve of validation turns upward and catches up with the training one, a herald of overfitting, and the training soon is stopped by \texttt{callbacks}.